isomerpages/govtech-stp/_work-pass-holder-lane/03c-owph-faq.md

 If the troubleshooting FAQ does not address your queries, you can contact us <a href="https://service2.mom.gov.sg/efeedback/Forms/efeedback.aspx">here</a>.

-### 10. I did not receive the entry application for my pass holder.
+### 10. I did not receive the entry application outcome for my pass holder.
 What should I do?

 Please check your spam and junk folders in case the outcome was sent there.